 The PCB-only version contains just the board.
 No parts, no headers, no RF module.
 If you are using the RFM12B Board in a 3.3V setting, you can select this version - just add the C2/C3 decoupling capacitors and an RFM12B 868 MHz module or 433 MHz module radio.

-For bulk requirements, try the 6Pack or Bonus Packs - that's 11 Kits or PCB's for the price of 10.
+For bulk requirements, try the 6Pack - that's 6 Kits or PCB's for the price of 5.

 The documentation and full design details are freely available, as well as an Arduino library with sample C code.